benber86/analytics_proposal/README.md

     - Create a simulator to estimate changes in volume and revenue at different fee levels to set more competitive pool fees.
 - Field analytics-related questions on Telegram and Discord

+### 5. LLAMMA/crvUSD dashboard

+This part can only be speculative until the release of LLAMMA and its associated UI, however we can anticipate that this new feature will require detailed metrics to inform both core developers and users' decisions.

+## Roadmap

+## Budget